George Mason University vs University of Utah

 The Financial Comparison

-George Mason University and University of Utah are closely matched on financial return.
-George Mason University scores 86/100 while University of Utah scores 84/100 - a gap small enough that individual circumstances (major choice, financial aid package, in-state vs out-of-state status) will likely matter more than the overall score difference.
+Good news if you're stuck between them: George Mason University and University of Utah come out about even on financial return.
+George Mason University scores 86/100 and University of Utah scores 84/100 - close enough that your own situation (your major, the aid package each one offers you, in-state vs out-of-state) will matter more than the score gap.

-Ten years after enrollment, George Mason University graduates earn a median of $76,343 compared to $67,170 at University of Utah.
-The payback period is 5.1 years at George Mason University versus 6.4 years at University of Utah.
+Then look at what that buys.
+Ten years after enrollment, George Mason University graduates earn a median $76,343 against $67,170 at University of Utah.
+The cost earns itself back in 5.1 years at George Mason University and 6.4 years at University of Utah.

-Graduates leave University of Utah with a median $19,000 in debt versus $19,500 at George Mason University.
-The debt-to-earnings ratios are 0.41 and 0.40 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave University of Utah owing a median $19,000 versus $19,500 at George Mason University.
+Their debt-to-earnings ratios are 0.41 and 0.40 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers